2018 Global Learning Research Fellowships Call for Proposals

-Global Learning fellowships fund research collaborations between faculty or staff and undergraduate students.
-This program is designed to cultivate global learning models that combine research mentorship and innovative active learning strategies.
+Global learning research fellowships fund research collaborations between full-time faculty or staff and undergraduate students.
+This program is designed to cultivate global learning models that combine research mentorship and innovative collaborative learning strategies.
 Funded projects will generate new knowledge in the researchers’ field and involve methods for using results to facilitate engaged global learning.
 Funded projects will focus on increasing students’ global awareness, global perspective, and global engagement.
-Global learning fellowship research will build FIU’s institutional expertise and expand knowledge of effective global learning strategies in higher education.
 Recipients will share research findings and teaching strategies at conferences and through high impact conferences and journals.

 2017 Fellowship Project